dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 Hello!

-Last time we look at the Gateway class and the Gateway.
-Which are the begining of the Gateway API usage.
+Last time we look at the Gateway class and the Gateway, which are the begining of the Gateway API usage.
-But we had to stop before looking really at how to expose apps.
+But we stopped before looking really at how to expose apps.
 In this article, we carry on from this point and we look specifically at the HTTP Route and reflect on how we manage the exposure of apps.

 The Agenda: